Harmony Videos

 Export the results to a CSV file

-This will create a CSV file called harmonized_instruments.csv that contains the harmonized instruments.
+This will create a CSV file called harmonised_instruments.csv that contains the harmonised instruments.

 Introduction to Harmony: Data harmonisation with natural language processing